abant006/AaronsVirtualBookstore/README.md

 Upon opening the store you'll immediately notice that you're being asked if you are an *Admin* or not.
 If you respond yes, you will be prompted to enter your login credentials.
 After that, you will be greeted with a menu asking what you would like to do.
 As a regular customer this all very similar, except you will not have to enter any login credentials.

 ## Admin Users
+Like stated in the general introduction, when you open the store, you will be asked if you are an admin or not.
+Following this, you will be asked to enter your login credentials.

+***PLEASE BE WARY***

+If you enter the wrong information **3 times** the store will close immediately.